Samsung/tizen-docs/docs/platform/reference/setting-up-docker.md

    Environment="NO_PROXY=localhost,127.0.0.1"
    ```

-3. Restart docker daemon.
+3. Restart the docker daemon:

    ```shell
    sudo service docker restart
    ```

-4. Verify that the configuration has been loaded and matches the changes you made.
+4. Verify that the configuration has been loaded and matches the changes you made:

    ```shell
    sudo systemctl show --property=Environment docker